AlexandreFenyo/net-monitor/README.md

 Simply call `NetMonitor.unmanage(manager)` to unmanage the chart.
 This will destroy the Chart.js chart instances (the charts disappear), close the web socket to the server and clean associated data.

+## Using the browser as an external probe

 # Server installation